 Once upon a time, a man on his way to another town in search of a livelihood had to pass through a jungle.
 It so happened that he lost his way in the woods.
 Roaming helplessly, he came across an old banyan tree, its roots hung low and it canopied a wide area.
 He saw a fox sitting under the tree.
 At first, he was scared, but thereafter, relieved, for he noticed that it was lame, an old fox, mostly disabled, and unable to hunt.

 He sat there in a shady corner.
-What he witnessed a while later amazed him, he observed birds who sat on the tree occasionally dropped pieces of meat and the fox fed on them.
+What he witnessed a while later amazed him, he observed birds who sat on the tree occasionally dropped pieces of meat, and the fox fed on them.
 That was how it survived.
 It dawned on the man that there was no need for him to run around, that, he too, like the fox, could just take up a corner somewhere, God would provide for him too.

-While he was engrossed in his own world, he saw a sannyasin, mystic, pass by.
-In his frail condition, he called out for the mystic, narrated his story, his predicament, and put him the question that bothered him.
+While he was engrossed in his own world, he saw a sannyasin, a mystic, pass by.
+In his frail condition, he called out to the mystic, narrated his story, his predicament, and put to him the question that bothered him.
 The monk chuckled, and said, “Who told you to take on the role of the fox?
 Are you lame?
 Disabled?
 You should be the bird, working for yourself as well as providing for those who depend on you.”

-The anecdote has two morals, one, we cannot pick and choose roles as per our own convenience, we have to be pragmatic, realistic, honest with ourselves, and two, surrendering to God or having faith in Him does not mean we cease to make an effort.
+The anecdote has two morals, one, we cannot pick and choose roles as per our own convenience, we have to be pragmatic, realistic, and honest with ourselves, and two, surrendering to God or having faith in Him does not mean we cease to make an effort.

 So, what role does destiny play?
 Let me offer you two verses from the ultimate scripture on karma yoga: